nrfconnect/sdk-nrf/doc/nrf/libraries/mpsl/mpsl_lib.rst

    :local:
    :depth: 2

-The Multiprotocol Service Layer library control methods make it possible to control the initialization and uninitialization of the :ref:`nrfxlib:mpsl` library and all required interrupt handlers.
+Methods in the Multiprotocol Service Layer (MPSL) library control library allow controlling the initialization and uninitialization of the :ref:`nrfxlib:mpsl` library and all required interrupt handlers.
-Uninitializing MPSL allows the application to have full control over the `RADIO_IRQn`, `RTC0_IRQn`, and `TIMER0_IRQn` interrupts.
+When MPSL is uninitialized, the application has full control over the ``RADIO_IRQn``, ``RTC0_IRQn``, and ``TIMER0_IRQn`` interrupts.

-:kconfig:option:`CONFIG_MPSL_DYNAMIC_INTERRUPTS` enables use of dynamic interrupts for MPSL and allows interrupt reconfiguration.
+The :kconfig:option:`CONFIG_MPSL_DYNAMIC_INTERRUPTS` Kconfig option enables dynamic interrupts for MPSL, and allows interrupts to be reconfigured.

 API documentation
 *****************